Pathway Program Financial Aid

 Note: Students enrolling in the Pathway Program are NOT eligible to apply for the Federal Direct Loan Program and therefore should NOT complete the master promissory note (MPN) and/or supplemental certification form.

 U.S. citizens or eligible green card holders enrolled in the Pathway Sequential Program in Learning and Life Skills may apply for a Federal Pell Grant to assist with the allocated costs of tuition expenses while in the program.
 Federal Pell Grants are need-based and do not have to be repaid.
 Eligibility is determined by the federal government according to a formula developed by the U.S. Department of Education and approved annually by Congress.
-Awards range from $765 to $7,395.
+Pell Grant amounts for 2026-27 range from $765 to $7,395.

-1. In order to be considered for a Pell Grant, applicants must submit a 2024–2025 Free Application for Federal Student Aid which is accessible online at www.fafsa.gov.
-Students and/or parents that need assistance completing the paperwork should call (310) 825-4246 or email finaid@uclaextension.edu.
+- To determine eligibility for a Pell Grant, applicants must submit a 2026–27 Free Application for Federal Student Aid which is accessible online at www.studentaid.gov.
+Students and/or parents that need assistance completing the paperwork should email finaid@uclaextension.edu or schedule an appointment to meet with a Financial Aid Counselor here.
 We recommend you apply 4–6 weeks before your anticipated program start date so that your funds will be applied to your tuition and fees.

-4. Financial aid funds will be credited toward the outstanding tuition due.
-The Financial Aid Disbursement schedule will be included in your financial aid notification letter.
+- Financial aid funds will be credited toward the outstanding tuition due.
+The Financial Aid Disbursement schedule will be included in your Bruin Financial Fid Letter.

 *** If you do not provide your Social Security Number (SSN), we will not be able to receive your FAFSA information and therefore you will not be offered any aid until this is completed.